-NOTE: In cases of harassment raised by a student (or students) about another student (or students), this policy is replaced by the Magdalene College Guidance on, and Procedures for Handling Cases of Harassment or Sexual Misconduct Raised by One Student (or Students) about another Student (or Students).
-Students should refer to this policy available at: www.magd.cam.ac.uk/policies-and-procedures
+This policy relates to cases of harassment other than those raised by one or more student against about another student or students.
+In cases of harassment raised by one student (or students) about another student (or students), please see the 'Guidance on, and Procedures for Handling Cases of Physical or Sexual Misconduct, or Abusive Behaviour, Raised by One Student (or Students) about another Student (or Students)', available at www.magd.cam.ac.uk/policies-and-procedures.